sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

             R = IntegerModRing(26)
             M = MatrixSpace(R,Size,Size)
             A = M([[a,b],[c,d]])
-            print "This is your key:"
+            print("This is your key:")
-            print A
+            print(A)
             invertible = A.is_invertible()
-            if invertible==false:
+            if not invertible:
-                print "WARNING!
-You will not be able to decrypt this message because your matrix is not invertible." e = E(A)
+                print("WARNING!
+You will not be able to decrypt this message because your matrix is not invertible.") e = E(A)
             newmessage = ""
             for char in message: